|

 I was invited to walk through this show house in Atlanta, as part of a Design Blogger’s Conference.

 Her specialty is designing REALLY soft and sophisticated rooms.
-My love of blue walls came from her!
+My love of pale blue walls came from her!

 Interior designers are trained to layer fabrics, textures and colors to create rooms that are visual interesting.
 They make your eyes travel throughout the room.